Promoting Values at Charlton Primary School

 The examples that follow are an indication of some of the ways we embed British values at Charlton and should be seen as an indication of our approach rather than an exhaustive list.

 Charlton pupils have a voice.
 That voice is heard through School Council meetings.
-The importance of parliamentary democracy is demonstrated in annual publicly held elections of school council representatives.
+The importance of parliamentary democracy is demonstrated in annual publicly held elections of school council representatives and Head Boy and Head Girl.
 The process includes nominations, canvassing and voting.
 Pupils are also involved in the recruitment process for some members of staff.
 Our pupils learn about their country and where our freedoms, Parliament and constitutional monarchy have evolved from.

 Charlton consistently reinforces the importance of laws and rules, whether they govern a class, the school or the country.
 Laws and rules are also reinforced through weekly whole school and class assemblies.
 Pupils are taught the values of laws and rules, the reasons behind them and the consequences that apply when they are broken.
 The school has links with the Fire Service and the Police and both are regular visitors to school assemblies.